Prescribing Incentive Scheme

 Over the Counter (OTC) Products

-The recently published Commissioning Policy Statement 88c clarifies the OCCG commissioning policy on prescribing OTC products.
+Commissioning Policy Statement 88c clarifies the OCCG commissioning policy on prescribing OTC products.
 There are a number of resources that you can use to promote the Over the Counter Medicines Campaign.
 The ‘How to manage your conditions’ slides for practice waiting room screen display offer a very effective method of communication to your patients.
 A poster on 'How to manage your conditions' and a printable leaflet on 'Treating minor conditions' have been developed for practices to use.
 A number of importable EMIS searches can be found in the resource link below.
-The ‘No prescription required’ form is a new resource that allows the patient to highlight to the pharmacy that they do not require a prescription to treat their symptoms and that they can be treated with OTC medication.
+The ‘No prescription required’ form is allows the patient to highlight to the pharmacy that they do not require a prescription to treat their symptoms and that they can be treated with OTC medication.